App Sandbox in Depth

-In addition to per-app containers, in OS X v10.7.5 and in OS X v10.8.3 and later, an application can use the
+In addition to per-app containers, in OS X v10.7.5 and in OS X v10.8.3 and later, an app can use the

-com.apple.security.application-groups entitlement to request access to a shared container that is common to multiple applications produced by the same development team.
-This container is intended for content that is not user-facing, such as shared caches or databases.
+com.apple.security.application-groups entitlement to request access to one or more shared containers common to multiple apps produced by the same development team.
+The entitlement is an array of group identifier strings, each of which names a different group to which the app belongs.
+Group containers are intended for content that is not user-facing, such as shared caches or databases.

 ~/Library/Group Containers/<application-group-id>, where

-<application-group-id> is the name of the group.
-The group name itself must begin with your development team ID, followed by a period.
+<application-group-id> is the name of a group, as specified in one of the entitlement’s group identifier strings.
+Group identifiers must begin with your development team ID, followed by a period.

-Beginning in OS X v10.8.3, your app can obtain the path to the group containers by calling the
+Beginning in OS X v10.8.3, your app can obtain the path to a group container by calling the

 containerURLForSecurityApplicationGroupIdentifier: method of